Looking to earn some extra money from home?

 Of course, by this time, it’s been a long day, and everyone just wants to sit down and eat.
 Scanning our day’s purchases won’t work with that kind of schedule.

 Some people might choose to scan as they shop… but again, it’s time consuming.
 As you scan each item you must also record where it was purchased, and the price you paid.
+One benefit is that you don't have to spend money on things you wouldn't otherwise buy, which can happen with similar sites like Rewards Giant.

 The Registration Process